 SHALL check the value of MBCP-sequence-number field if it is included in the received MBCP/TBCP message.
 If the value is bigger than the cached value, then SHALL cache it and SHALL send the MBCP/TBCP message over the Multicast PoC Channel with the content encrypted as specified in the subclause 5.1.4 "Media encryption and decryption" with the multicast IP address and the same port number for Media-floor Control Entity to which corresponding Multicast Media Streams are bound.
 The MBCP/TBCP message SHALL NOT include a request for a MBCP Acknowledgment message.

-SHALL send the MBCP/TBCP message unencrypted toward the PoC Client if the PoC Client is not listening to the Multicast PoC Channel according to rules and procedures of [OMA-PoC-UP/6.3] "Procedures at the PoC Server performing the Participating PoC Function".
+SHALL send the MBCP/TBCP message unencrypted toward the PoC Client if the PoC Client is not listening to the Multicast PoC Channel according to rules and procedures of [OMA-PCPS-UP] subclause 6.3 "Procedures at the PoC Server performing the Participating PoC Function".

 On receipt of the MBCP Media Burst Taken, the TBCP Talk Burst Taken, the MBCP Media Burst Idle or the TBCP Talk Burst Idle message from the PoC Server Performing the Participating PoC Function over the Multicast PoC Function the PoC Client: